A career change (change in job function, change in industry, or both) is one of the biggest challenges.

 Prior to writing and branding a resume for a career change (change in job function, change in industry, or both a change in function and industry) a career changer needs to think about and answer the following questions before writing their resume:

-Firstly, before you begin writing your career change resume, you must know the position/industry you are going after.
+Before you begin writing your career change resume, you must know the position/industry you are going after.
 This gives your resume a focus and theme around which you can create the entre document.
 This theme will dictate what you include in the document and how and where you include it.
+Start by knowing what you want next, so you can find it.

-More specifically, when reinventing your career (lawyer to legal publishing sales), you must "reweight" the information you include on your resume to be more relevant to your new objective.
+Specifically, when reinventing your career (lawyer to legal publishing sales), you must "reweigh" the information you include on your resume to be more relevant to your new objective.

 You have to translate what you have done in your past roles in such a way that a potential hiring manager immediately understands its relevancy to the position for which you are applying.